carbynestack/nettle/README.md

 ### Setup

-To set up a virtual environment and install dependencies, invoke the following commands from the root of the Nettle repository:
+To set up a virtual environment and install the dependencies, invoke the following commands from the root of the Nettle repository:

 ```shell
 python3 -m venv .venv